37 Lord of the Rings Trivia Questions [With Answers]

 Answer: The Ring has no effect or power over him.

-Why it stumps people: Every wrong answer sounds reasonable: his ancient nature protects him, his songs deflect it, sheer willpower holds it at bay.
-The truth is stranger than all of those.
-The Ring simply does nothing to Tom.
-Even the Council of Elrond can’t explain why.
-Tolkien left this deliberately unanswered, and that mystery is what makes the question so slippery.
+Every wrong answer here sounds reasonable, which is the problem.
+His ancient nature shields him.
+His songs deflect it.
+Sheer willpower holds it off.
+The real answer is weirder than any of those.
+The Ring just does nothing to Tom.
+Even the Council of Elrond throws up its hands.
+Tolkien left it unanswered on purpose, and that open door is what makes the question slippery.

 14. What causes the Fellowship to break?
 (Medium)